52North/SOS/README.md

 # 52°North SOS

-README file for 52°North Sensor Observation Service (SOS) version 2.0.0
+README file for the 52°North Sensor Observation Service (SOS) version 4.0.0

-This is the distribution of the [52°North Sensor Observation Service (SOS)][1].
+This is the repository of the [52°North Sensor Observation Service (SOS)][1].
-Before installing the SOS, please note the following information.

 The 52°North SOS is a reference implementation of the [OGC Sensor Observation Service specification (version 2.0)][2].
 It was